From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: The Virtual Research Group Workflow

-In the final stage, the technical specification is provided to the implementation agent, denoted LLM-2.
-In our tests, this role was filled by different foundation models, including Gemini 3.1 Pro Preview, GPT~5.4, Claude Opus~4.6, and Kimi Agent.
-Because the specification explicitly constrains tensor shapes, contraction logic, and algorithmic structure, the implementation stage is reduced from open-ended scientific reasoning to a more localized translation task: generating object-oriented Python code that follows the prescribed blueprint.
+In the final implementation stage, the validated specification is provided to the implementation agent, denoted LLM-2.
+In our tests, this role was instantiated by different foundation models run under agentic harnesses such as Codex, ClaudeCode, OpenCode, and Kimi Agent.
+Because the specification explicitly constrains tensor shapes, contraction logic, validation tolerances, and stop conditions, the implementation stage is reduced from open-ended scientific reasoning to a more localized translation task: generating object-oriented Python code that follows the prescribed contract and satisfies the validation gates.

-At this stage, the human researcher acts as the Principal Investigator within a human-in-the-loop (HITL) workflow.
-The PI does not manually rewrite the generated code; instead, the code is executed and assessed through physically meaningful diagnostics.
-For example, if a two-site DMRG update produces an unphysical collapse of the bond dimension to $D=1$, the PI provides physics-based feedback indicating that the result is inconsistent with the expected algorithmic behavior.
-This feedback is then incorporated by LLM-2 in subsequent revisions.
-In this sense, the HITL component operates primarily at the level of scientific supervision and error interpretation rather than low-level code editing.
+LLM-2 operates within two distinct interaction loops, which we track separately: \begin{itemize} \item \textbf{Auto-debug rounds.} Within a single response, the implementation agent may execute its own code, encounter errors or failed tests, and fix them autonomously without human intervention. \item \textbf{HITL rounds.} A human PI provides physics-level feedback after a code delivery: a traceback, a high-level diagnostic, or a notice that a benchmark target was missed.
+The PI does not read the generated code to locate bugs, point out line numbers, or provide explicit mathematical corrections. \end{itemize}

+Tracking the two round types separately is essential for interpreting the experiments.
+A model that converges in zero HITL rounds but many auto-debug rounds is qualitatively different from one that requires repeated PI intervention; the first reflects autonomous self-correction, while the second reflects supervised correction.